ARCH Housing Trust Fund

 The Housing Trust Fund invests local funding from ARCH member cities in the creation and preservation of affordable homes for low and moderate income individuals and families in East King County.
-Since its creation in 1993, the Trust Fund has supported roughly 6,000 units, more than any other housing program on the Eastside, with the majority of homes affordable to households earning less than 50% of median income.
-The Trust Fund has invested in a wide variety of projects for families, seniors, people with special needs, and people transitioning from homelessness.
+Since its creation in 1993, the Trust Fund has supported roughly 6,000 units, more than any other housing program in East King County, with the majority of homes affordable to households earning less than 50% of the area median income (AMI).
+The Housing Trust Fund has invested in a wide variety of projects for families, seniors, people with special needs, and people transitioning from homelessness.

 Over the life of the program, the Trust Fund has leveraged $15 for every $1 of local funding.